go-bootstrap/go-bootstrap/README.md

 8. Test database is automatically created under `$GO_BOOTSTRAP_PROJECT_NAME-test`.

+9. A minimal Dockerfile is provided.

+10. [github.com/tools/godep](https://github.com/tools/godep) is chosen to manage dependencies.

-9. [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) is chosen to connect to a database.
+11. [github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) is chosen to connect to a database.

-10. [github.com/gorilla](https://github.com/gorilla) is chosen for a lot of the HTTP plumbings.
+12. [github.com/gorilla](https://github.com/gorilla) is chosen for a lot of the HTTP plumbings.

-11. [github.com/carbocation/interpose](https://github.com/carbocation/interpose) is chosen as the middleware library.
+13. [github.com/carbocation/interpose](https://github.com/carbocation/interpose) is chosen as the middleware library.

-12. [github.com/mattes/migrate](https://github.com/mattes/migrate) is chosen as the database migration tool.
+14. [github.com/mattes/migrate](https://github.com/mattes/migrate) is chosen as the database migration tool.

-13. [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus) is chosen as the logging library.
+15. [github.com/Sirupsen/logrus](https://github.com/Sirupsen/logrus) is chosen as the logging library.